Custom 2004 Triumph Bonneville Cafe Racer - SOLD790cc - Project Bike 3 - 6800 Miles

 Based on previous conversations, inspection, and a handshake, I drove down to Team Power Center in Janesville, WI to meet owners, Todd & Darcy Ligman to purchase a 2004 Triumph Bonneville.

-This bike had been purchased at auction some years earlier and was intended to become Darcy’s bike.
+This bike had been purchased at auction some years earlier with 4,776 miles on it and was intended to become Darcy’s bike.
 However, since that never happened, Todd offered to sell it to me at a fair price.
-It has a number of issues:
+It had a number of issues:

 - Bent front fender

 - Missing fork lock key